Patellofemoral arthritis is where there is degeneration and inflammation of the bone and cartilage at the patella aka kneecap.

-It sits in a dip at the front of the femur (thigh bone) known as the trochlear groove or patella groove.
-As the knee moves, the patella glides up and down the trochlear groove.
+It sits in a dip at the front of the femur (thigh bone) known as the trochlear groove or patella groove forming the patellofemoral joint at the front of the knee.

 Both the back of the patella and the trochlear groove are lined with articular cartilage, a smooth, elastic tissue that allows the bones to glide over each other with minimal friction.